 COPS Office finance staff.
-Members of the COPS Office Finance staff handle your agency's financial and budgetary needs related to your application.
-A Staff Accountant is assigned to your state, and is available to answer any questions that you may have concerning the financial aspects of your grant, if awarded.
-To identify your Staff Accountant, please call the COPS Office Response Center at 800-421-6770, or visit the COPS Office web site at www.cops.usdoj.gov.
+Members of the COPS Office finance staff handle your agency's financial and budgetary needs related to your application.
+A financial analyst is assigned to your state, and is available to answer any questions that you may have concerning the financial aspects of your award, if funded.
+To identify your state assigned financial analyst, please call the COPS Office Response Center at 800-421-6770, or visit the COPS Office web site at www.cops.usdoj.gov.